TRotK/EM-for-Cheetah/README.md

 # EM-for-Cheetah
-Code for implementing EM (Expectation Maximization) Algorithm from scratch on a cheetah segmentation problem
+Code for implementing EM (Expectation-Maximization) Algorithm from scratch on a cheetah segmentation problem

 [//]: # (Image References)